Kitaev honeycomb antiferromagnet in a field: quantum phase diagram for general spin: Tensor-Network Algorithms in more details

 Fortunately, the honeycomb lattice already has a rectangular geometry when reshaped into the brick-wall structure.
 One can then add a dummy link to each site of the lattice to obtain a full square lattice.
 This mapping is shown in Fig.~\ref{Fig:brickwall} for the Kitaev model on the honeycomb lattice.
 The corresponding square TN can further be obtained by assigning rank-5 tensors to each site of the lattice given the virtual dimension of the dummy link be set to $D=1$, as shown in Fig.~\ref{Fig:tensors}-(a).
 The resulting TN will then have a square geometry and can be efficiently simulated by the iPEPS code already developed for the square lattice.
 The only difference is that no Hamiltonian term acts on the trivial index of the two neighboring tensors (see dashed yellow legs in Fig.~\ref{Fig:tensors}-(a)).

-Our iPEPS techniques for both simple update (SU) and full update (FU) is based on the iterative evolution of the Kitaev Hamiltonian in imaginary time.
-The renormalization and truncation of the local tensors are performed by singular-value decomposition for the case of SU and with least-square minimization for the FU.
-The full environment used in the minimization process of the FU as well as the calculation of the expectation values of local operators have been approximated by the CTMRG algorithm.
+Our iPEPS techniques for simple update is based on the iterative evolution of the Kitaev Hamiltonian in imaginary time.
+The renormalization and truncation of the local tensors are performed by singular-value decomposition.
+The full environment used in the calculation of the expectation values of local operators have been approximated by the CTMRG algorithm.

-Within our iPEPS simulations, we managed to push the simulations up to bond dimension $D=7$ for FU and $D=11$ for SU.
+Within our iPEPS simulations, we managed to push the simulations up to bond dimension $D=11$ for SU.
 The boundary dimension $\chi$ for approximating the environment in the CTMRG was at least $\chi=D^2$.
 However, we always checked to make sure we are fully converged.
 Besides, we fixed $\chi=64$ for $D>8$.